tye-hoff/se_project_spots/README.md

     align-items: center;
     justify-content: space-between;
 }
-.footer__copywright {
-    display: flex;
-    flex-direction: column;
-    justify-content: center;
-    text-align: center;
-}
 ```

-* After applying flexbox (display: flex;) to the selectors inside these blocks, all that was left to do was to adjust familiar flexbox style parameters such as justify-content, align-items, flex-direction, Etc.
+* After applying flexbox (display: flex;) to the selectors inside their respective blocks, all that was left to do was to adjust familiar flexbox style parameters such as justify-content, align-items, flex-direction, Etc.

 ## 3. *Grid display*